Is full-time travel a dream of yours? Here are 13 ways to learn how to travel full-time and become a full time traveler.

 - A full-time traveler who did so to find antiques and other items to resell.

-- Several bloggers who write full-time (it's what I do as well!).
+- Several bloggers who write full-time as a full-time travel blogger (it’s what I do as well!).

 - People who have circumnavigated the world by boat.